pyth-network/governance/frontend/README.md

 npx lerna run build --scope=pyth-staking-api
 ```

-### 2. Start the test validator:
+### 2. Start the test validator

 ```bash
 cd staking
 npm run localnet
 ```

-This script will start a validator and additionally it will create the Pyth token, as well as send SOL, send Pyth tokens, create stake accounts and deposit and lock tokens for the keys in `staking/app/keypairs/`.
+This script will start a validator and additionally it will create the Pyth token as well as send SOL and Pyth tokens, create stake accounts and deposit and lock tokens for the keys in `staking/app/keypairs/`.

 ### 3. Run the frontend in dev mode

 Once that's done, keep the process running.
-Open a new terminal, change directory to the `frontend/` directory and run:
+Open a new terminal, change directory to `frontend/` and run:

 ```bash
 npm run dev